 - collaboration in the interest of the family;

-The violation of marital duties involves:
+Violation of marital duties entails

 But what exactly does the charge imply?

 The loss of entitlement to maintenance.
 The spouse who has been blamed for the separation will only be entitled to maintenance, i.e. to receive a sum of money if he or she is in a situation of need.
 On the other hand, he will not be entitled to the maintenance allowance which has a more extensive function, being aimed at guaranteeing the former spouse a standard of living similar to that enjoyed during marriage.
 In addition, the violation of marital obligations, where all the conditions exist, can also integrate the extremes of a civil tort and therefore give the right to compensation for non-pecuniary damage.

 Our investigators will collect all the evidence aimed at ascertaining the violation of marital duties, which can be produced in court (court).